This blog was updated in September 2023

 Mental health problems like depression and anxiety can stem from isolation.
 Socially isolated seniors can feel cut off from their community and may also become very fearful of falling or getting hurt when no one is around to help.
 Wellness checks offer some companionship, which can help with depression and anxiety.
 The delivery drivers can also report concerns to the appropriate person at Meals on Wheels so that seniors can get the help they need.

 As you can see, Meals on Wheels does more than just deliver meals.
 They help seniors get quality nutrition in their diets, offer increased social interactions for isolated seniors, and provide enhanced safety and security.
 All of these lead to a higher quality of life for these seniors.
 Simply put, having a good quality of life means that a person is happy with where their life is and where it’s going.

 Feeling connected to a community on top of improved nutrition and a feeling of safety can do wonders for a senior’s mental and physical health.
 This lets seniors feel safe in their homes and helps them maintain their health-related quality of life for as long as possible.
 The better quality of life for the seniors, the more vibrant emotional health they will have!

 Meals on Wheels of Contra Costa

 Meals on Wheels gives seniors the tools to care for themselves better while offering the entire community’s support.
-A resident that receives meals is more than just another person on a delivery route.
-They are part of a network of employees and volunteers that cares deeply and wants to help.
+A resident who receives meals is more than just another person on a delivery route.
+They are part of a network of employees and volunteers who care deeply and want to help.